Confederate statues are coming down following George Floyd's death. Here's what we know - KRDO

 Jacksonville, Florida

-Crews in Hemming Park in downtown Jacksonville took down a 122-year-old statue and plaque that honored fallen Confederate soldiers, according to CNN affiliate WJAX.
+Crews in Hemming Park in downtown Jacksonville took down a 122-year-old statue and plaque that honored fallen Confederate soldiers on June 9, according to CNN affiliate WJAX.

-During a peaceful protest this month on the steps of City Hall, Mayor Lenny Curry announced that all Confederate monuments citywide would be removed.
+During a peaceful protest on the steps of City Hall earlier in the month, Mayor Lenny Curry announced that all Confederate monuments citywide would be removed.
 This includes three monuments and eight historical markers, the mayor’s office told CNN in a statement.

 “If our history prevents us from reaching the full potential of our future, then we need to take action,” Curry said.
 “My staff will work with the Jacksonville Cultural Council to convene experts in history and art to ensure we acknowledge our past in a full and complete way; a way forward that leaves no person’s heritage or experience behind.”